-If competitors or parents have any concerns they should raise them by contacting the Carholme golf club.
+If competitors or parents have any concerns, they should raise them by contacting the CARHOLME GC Club Office immediately.

-The Carholme golf club will notify the relevant authorities should it have any doubts as to the authenticity of any individual taking photographs.
+The CARHOLME GC will notify the relevant authorities should it have any doubts as to the authenticity of any individual taking photographs.

-Anti-bullying policy - Carholme golf club
+Anti-bullying policy - CARHOLME GC

-The Carholme golf club will:
+The CARHOLME GC will:

-- recognise its duty of care and responsibility to safeguard all participants from harm - promote and implement this anti-bullying policy in addition to our safeguarding policy and procedures - seek to ensure that bullying behaviour is not accepted or condoned - require all members of the Carholme golf club to be given information about, and sign up to, this policy - take action to investigate and respond to any alleged incidents of bullying - encourage and facilitate children and young people to play an active part in developing and adopting a code of conduct to address bullying - ensure that staff, volunteers and coaches are given access to information, guidance and/or training on bullying.
+- recognise its duty of care and responsibility to safeguard all participants from harm - promote and implement this anti-bullying policy in addition to our safeguarding policy and procedures - seek to ensure that bullying behaviour is not accepted or condoned - require all members of the CARHOLME GC to be given information about, and sign up to, this policy - take action to investigate and respond to any alleged incidents of bullying - encourage and facilitate children and young people to play an active part in developing and adopting a code of conduct to address bullying - ensure that staff, volunteers and coaches are given access to information, guidance and/or training on bullying.